 What are agents?
 What relationship does agent imply?

-Agents are simply representatives for the named taxable person.
+Agents are representatives for the named taxable person.
 No specific relationship is implied.
-Many times a neighborhood sent one person to pay everyone’s taxes and his name appears in several entries.
+Sometimes a neighborhood sent one person to pay everyone’s taxes and his name appears in several entries.
 Often a family member is an agent.
 When women appeared as taxable persons, a male agent usually represented them.

 Are there special applications for African American research in early tax digests?

-The early tax digests provide a number of important possibilities for African-American history and genealogy.
-With the loss of early census records, the tax digests are among the better sources for understanding the demography of slavery.
-Consistently from 1783 until 1820 the tax digests reflect varying rates of taxation on ownership of slaves.
-By analyzing the amount paid the researcher can determine the number of slaves owned by the taxpayer.
-(Later in the century, the census schedule of slave-owners provides a much better source for this type of information.)
-It is notable that in the late eighteenth century to the early nineteenth century, slaveholders on the Savannah River removed their slaves to South Carolina to avoid Georgia’s heavier rate of taxation.
+With the loss of early census records, the tax digests are useful for understanding the demography of slavery.
+Tax digests usually include the number of enslaved persons for which tax was paid.
+They can be used along with Federal Census returns for the number of enslaved persons owned by individual taxpayers.
+Note that in the late eighteenth century to the early nineteenth century, slaveholders on the Savannah River removed their slaves to South Carolina to avoid Georgia’s heavier rate of taxation.

-Free persons of color were heavily taxed, and legislation in 1818 mandated that a register of free persons of color be maintained in tax digests.
+Free persons of color paid a much higher tax rate, and legislation in 1818 mandated that a register of free persons of color be maintained in tax digests.
 The lists have a great deal of information, including the names of minors and of white guardians.
-These registers survive fairly frequently and can be accessed by the Georgia Archives’ finding aid Microfilm Inventory Black History by Cynthia Plato.
+These registers survive fairly frequently and have been abstracted in five volumes, Georgia Free Persons of Color, by Michael Ports (Baltimore, Md.: Clearfield Publishing, 2015).

 What is a homestead exemption?